maiertech/dotfiles/README.md

 ### Managing SSH keys with LastPass

-You can store all your SSH keys in LastPass as [secure notes](https://helpdesk.lastpass.com/secure-notes/) using note type "SSH keys.
+You can store all your SSH keys in LastPass as [secure notes](https://helpdesk.lastpass.com/secure-notes/) using note type "SSH keys".
 The `extract-lastpass-secrets` scripts shows how to retrieve stored keys during Strap automated installation.

 ### Visual Studio Code